How Basketball World Cup newcomers can win hearts

 "Fiba Africa have a special connection with South Sudan.
 Our talent and passion opened their hearts and made them look forward to seeing a more prepared, better funded and international version of South Sudan basketball, which we are realising now."

-Under the leadership of Deng, the country's basketball federation has taken the game to new heights.
+Under the leadership of Deng and his colleagues, the country's basketball federation has taken the game to new heights.

 Former international Sarah Chan, the lead scout in Africa for the Toronto Raptors who grew up as a refugee in Kenya, is an important mentor, and Malok says the vast majority of players have been scouted and developed by Manyang Beriberi at an academy in Australia, where a farewell dinner was held to send the team to the World Cup.

-"It is an amazing feeling for the country," said Malok.
+"It is an amazing feeling for the country," says Malok.
 "The old guard are realising part of their dream.
 The youth are motivated by pride after being marginalised.

 "Some have been refugees and foreigners for all of our lives and now we share the stage with the best in the world.